 However, this argument does not apply to the nodes on hold.
 Luckily, we can upper-bound the number of such nodes by using the value $\sizelimit$.

 Recall that $\sizelimit$ is a lower-bound on the number of vertices (excluding the corresponding free node) a structure on hold has.
 We now argue that such a structure contains at least $\sizelimit / 2$ matched edges.
 Observe that by a construction, each vertex in a structure $S_\alpha$, except $\alpha$ itself, is incident to a matched edge.
 In addition, no two matched edges share a vertex.
 This implies that $S_\alpha$ contains at least $\sizelimit / 2$ matched edges.
 Hence, the number of free nodes that are on hold at the beginning of any $\PassBundle$ is at most $|M| / (\sizelimit / 2)$.
 So, during each $\PassBundle$, at least $h(\eps) |M| - 2 |M| / \sizelimit$ many active free nodes perform one of the steps (2)-(4).
-Since the total number of these steps is $2 \maxlen \cdot |M| + \maxlen^2 \cdot |M|$, we get that\footnote{As a reminder, we let $\maxlen = 1/\eps$.}
+Since the total number of these steps is $(2 + \maxlen) \cdot 2 \maxlen \cdot |M|$, by replacing $\maxlen$ with $1/\eps$ we get that

 implying